 presentation; and application of results to develop and refine programming, review strategic directions, and consider policy implications and outcomes.

-As the evaluator for Colorado’s statewide tobacco control program, The Colorado State Tobacco Prevention and Education Partnership (STEPP), CEPEG provides comprehensive evaluation training and technical assistance through tailored individual consultation, group webinars, and online instruction.
+As the evaluator for Colorado’s statewide tobacco control and chronic disease prevention programs, The Colorado State Tobacco Prevention and Education Partnership (STEPP), CEPEG provides comprehensive evaluation training and technical assistance through tailored individual consultation, group webinars, and online instruction.
 CEPEG also works on behalf of STEPP and the State Tobacco Review Committee to evaluate innovative tobacco programs, policy initiatives, and communication campaigns to help inform program strategy and funding, and advance promising practices in both tobacco control and chronic disease prevention.

 CEPEG is also the evaluator for the Outcomes and Developmental Data Assistance Center (ODDACE), for Early Hearing Detection and Intervention programs, sponsored by the Centers for Disease Control and Prevention and housed at CU Boulder.

 CEPEG provides expertise in survey sampling design and analysis to the Metro Denver Homeless Initiative, which is designated by the U.S. Department of Housing and Urban Development to conduct an annual survey of the region’s sheltered and unsheltered homeless population.

 Other clients have included the Colorado Department of Public Health and Environment; Colorado Department of Human Services; the City of Boulder, Colorado; other Colorado agencies; the Ohio Tobacco Quit Line; National Jewish Health’s tobacco quit line; community organizations; local health departments; private foundations; and hospital systems.